We use the following settings for Tomcat on our production server (NixOS/Linux):

 to generate a thread dump in the catalina.out log.

-See MySQL section.
+See the MySQL page.